ruckus/quickbooks-ruby/README.md

 	token = at.token
 	secret = at.secret
 	realm_id = params['realmId']
-	# store the token, secret & RealmID somewhere for this user, you will need all 3 to work with Quickeebooks
+	# store the token, secret & RealmID somewhere for this user, you will need all 3 to work with Quickbooks-Ruby
 end
 ```
-:star: Also, check out regular Quickeebooks contributor, <a href="https://github.com/minimul" target="_blank">minimul</a>'s, article [Get started integrating Rails 4 and QuickBooks Online with the Quickeebooks Gem](http://minimul.com/get-started-integrating-rails-4-and-quickbooks-online-with-the-quickeebooks-gem-part-1.html) for a step-by-step guide.
+:star: Also, check out regular Quickbooks-Ruby contributor, <a href="https://github.com/minimul" target="_blank">minimul</a>'s, article [Integrating Rails and QuickBooks Online via the version 3 API](http://minimul.com/integrating-rails-and-quickbooks-online-via-the-version-3-api-part-1.html) for a step-by-step guide along with screencasts.

 ## Creating an OAuth Access Token